equinor/fmu-ensemble/docs/usage.rst

 Reading simulation grid data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simulation static and dynamic grid data can be read and aggreagted from the ensemble and returned as a DataFrame.
+Simulation static and dynamic grid data can be read and aggregated from the ensemble and returned as a DataFrame.
 The current implementation can be slow for large grid model and/or ensembles with many realizations.

 .. code-block:: python

-    # find of the report number corresponding to the date you are interested to extract from
+    # Find of the report number corresponding to the date you are interested to extract from
     ens.get_unrst_report_dates()
-    # extract the mean of following properties at the report step 4
+    # Extract the mean of following properties at the report step 4
     ens.get_eclgrid(props=['PERMX', 'FLOWATI+', 'FLOWATJ+'], report=4, agg='mean')

-When called `get_eclgrid` reads the grid from one realization.
+When called, `get_eclgrid()` reads the grid (geometry) from one realization.
 Then depending if the properties requested are static or dynamic, the corresponding `*INIT` or `*UNRST` file will be read for all successful realization in the ensemble.
 The user can specify how the results should be aggregated.
-Currently the options support are `mean` or `std`.
+Currently the options supported are `mean` or `std`.